Barbara of Cilli: Barbara as a politician

 Machilek praises Dvořáková's work for successfully portraying Barbara as a gifted, self-confident ruler who displayed a non-conformist attitude in her widowhood.

 Sandra B. Weiss notes that Barbara relied especially upon her mountain (mining) estates (in 1427, Sigismund gave up on his rights on the mining tax for gold, silver, iron, and lead – except copper – in all mining towns, in exchange for the thirtieth tariff) to build her authority and even oppose Sigismund's will, which led to her eventual imprisonment.

-According Philip J.Potter, Barbara was instrumental in the founding of the Order of the Dragon.
+According Philip J. Potter, Barbara was instrumental in the founding of the Order of the Dragon.
 She used her dynasty's prestige to promote the Order's standing.

 Ansgar Frenken remarks that the queen is now "expressly honored as an independent political subject and her political role as Hungarian regent as well as administrator of her own properties is emphasized."

 Kondor notes that Barbara's organizational skills are now widely recognized by scholars.
 Jörg K. Hoensch though does point out that during the period of 1416–1419, when Barbara was forced to govern alone without the other two members (Garai and Kanizsai) of the regency council (Regentschaftsrat) that Sigismund appointed when he left Hungary, she was unable to cope with the situation.
 Chilian also notes the various problems with the defense against the Ottomans, other border incidents and armed robberies Hungary had in this period.
 Fößel argues though that these incidents were either not indicators of success in ruling the country or not acute problems during that period.
 Martin Uhrmacher praises Amalie Fößel's article Barbara von Cilli.
 Gemahlin Sigismunds und ungarische Königin for an updated portrait, in which the author defends the queen from clichés but does not leave the ruling couple's action uncriticized.

-On the turbulent events happened before and after Sigismund's death, Roitner opines that it is hard to determind who was the person who ordered Barbara's arrest as well as her specific ambitions during that period.
+On the turbulent events happened before and after Sigismund's death, Roitner opines that it is hard to determine who was the person that ordered Barbara's arrest as well as her specific ambitions during that period.